altunixon/wips/lns/altina_ln/ASP-134-Chapter_4_The_Price_of_Betrayal.md

 "… And the result of your actions, is that the Etruria Army that was about to surrender, is now retreating easily."<br/>
 "Yes, they judged that they can’t win after my army joined the fray, so they retreated.
 It’s not strange at all."<br/>
 "… What are you saying?
 The battle had already been decided, but the enemy has now gotten away because of the chaos at our rear."<br/>
-Rockhoward used the tone of a teacher and said:
+Rockhoward used the tone of a teacher and said:<br/>
 "Isn't it fine if we win?"<br/>
 "… No, that’s not what I mean… Do you know how many soldiers lost their lives to create this encirclement?"<br/>
 "Hahaha!
 Sir Strategist, you sure are obsessed over strange things.
 So you are saying that I stole your war merit?"<br/>